Blood of My Blood: Filming

 In the behind the scenes video published by HBO following the airing of the fifth and sixth episodes, Benioff described Bran's visions at the beginning of the episode as being something that was put together very precisely and purposefully, noting "Even though some of those images flash by in just a fraction of a second each of them was very carefully chosen.
 And the Mad King was probably the most dramatic of those because we've been hearing about the Mad King from the very beginning of the show, but he's never appeared on screen before.
 And shooting it, you know, spending a lot of time on what ended up being maybe like a second and a half, couple seconds, of screen time."
 The new scenes of the Mad King, Aerys II Targaryen, are interspersed with previously shown footage of the White Walkers, as well as wildfire explosions, and other landmark moments from throughout the series, such as Ned Stark's beheading, the Red Wedding, and Bran falling from the Broken Tower in the series premiere.
 In the A Song of Ice and Fire series by George R. R. Martin, the Mad King is described as having long, unkempt hair and beard, with nine inch long fingernails.
 The show's version portrayed his look in a more tidy fashion, with David Rintoul playing the role of the Mad King.

-Ellie Kendrick, who portrays Meera Reed in the series, in an interview with The Hollywood Reporter spoke about the re-introduction of Benjen Stark, or Coldhands Benjen, and working with Joseph Mawle, saying "It was so fantastic.
+Ellie Kendrick, who portrays Meera Reed in the series, in an interview with The Hollywood Reporter spoke about the reintroduction of Benjen Stark, or Coldhands Benjen, and working with Joseph Mawle, saying, "It was so fantastic.
 And it's interesting.
 If you've read the books, then you know about the Coldhands character, who was cut out of the Bran, Meera and Jojen storyline on the show.
 It was always interesting, having read the books, watching this amalgamation of story lines happen.
 Benjen is sort of like the Coldhands character in that he's a slightly suspicious guy who is half-dead and half-alive with blue hands.
 I thought that was very cool, the way it happened.
 It was a nice marriage between the book and TV revelations rolled into one.
 I was very excited having him on set.
 I loved working with Joseph Mawle, and I loved having another member of our rapidly dwindling gang."